Urinary incontinence is the involuntary leakage of urine. It is a common and distressing problem, which can have a large impact on quality of life

 - Treatments of risk factors – such as conditions that raise the intraabdominal pressure (e.g chronic cough).

 - Supervised pelvic floor muscle training – undertaken for a period of at least three months.
+Pelvic floor muscle training can be continued after three months if it has been beneficial to the patient.

 - Burch colposuspension – this is now rarely performed due to the introduction of vaginal tapes.
 It involves inserting sutures between the paravaginal fascia and Cooper’s ligament.